majabojarska/devops-learning/proxmox.md

 ### Create the template

-1. Create the VM from which the template will be created from.
+1. Create the VM from which the template will be created.
 1. Install the QEMU guest agent:

    `sudo apt install qemu-guest-agent`